 The Monitoring page, found by clicking the Monitoring tab in your SSL.com customer account portal, allows you to set and manage automated certificate expiration reminders.
-Please use the following list of links to jump ahead to a topic that interests you:
+Please use the Table of Contents to jump ahead to a topic that interests you:

 Due to user security concerns, every publicly trusted SSL certificate (such as those issued by SSL.com) will only be valid for a predefined period of time.
 All compliant client software (e.g. browsers or operating systems) will consider such certificates expired after that time, and present the user with a security warning about their connection not being safe.

 To avoid having your customers greeted with such unpleasant messages, SSL.com’s user account portal allows you to define automated reminders that will send you an email message when your certificates are close to expiring.

 On the Monitoring page, you will find an overview of all the reminders (or Notification Groups) you have defined.
 Each notification group is shown as a row in the Notification Groups Management table at the bottom of the Monitoring page.